philipperemy/keras-tcn/README.md

 o = TCN(return_sequences=False)(o)
 ```

-I also provide a ready to use TCN model that can be imported and used this way (cf. `tasks/` for the full code):
+A ready-to-use TCN model can be used that way (cf. `tasks/` for the full code):

 ```python
 from tcn import compiled_tcn